Kona, Hawaii, US

 Meals not included

-Your day begins with a visit to Bay View Farm -- a working 24-acre Kona coffee farm nestled on the slopes of Mauna Loa volcano.
-The farm sits just above beautiful Kealakekua Bay and has produced fine Kona coffee since 1984.
-As you explore, you’ll see coffee berries growing on the trees and learn about the various steps and processes in growing, harvesting, and even brewing coffee -- all of which happen right here on the farm.
+You will first head deep into Kona coffee country to explore Bay View Farm -- a working 24-acre Kona coffee farm nestled on the slopes of Mauna Loa volcano.
+The farm has been known for producing fine Kona coffee since 1984.
+You’ll see coffee berries growing on the trees and learn about the various steps and processes in growing, harvesting, and even brewing coffee – all of which happen right here on the farm.
 Sample 100% Kona coffee at a gorgeous overlook.
-Below you are stunning views of Kealakekua Bay and the poignant and beautiful monument to Captain Cook, which stands on the only sliver of non-embassy British land remaining in the United States.
+Below are stunning views of Kealakekua Bay and the poignant and beautiful monument to Captain Cook, which stands on the only sliver of non-embassy British land remaining in the United States.